Roasted Rosemary Chicken

 4 cups fresh vegetables (brussels sprouts, broccoli, cauliflower, etc.), chopped

 1 tablespoon fresh rosemary, chopped OR 1 teaspoon dried rosemary

 6 cloves garlic, minced OR 2 tablespoons garlic powder

 1 tablespoon olive oil

-2. Preheat oven to 450 degrees.
-Lightly coat a sheet pan with non-stick cooking spray.
+- Preheat oven to 450 degrees.
+Lightly coat a baking sheet with non-stick spray.

-3. In a large bowl, combine vegetables, onion, 3 tablespoons olive oil, rosemary, and pepper.
+- In a large bowl, combine vegetables, onion, 3 tablespoons oil, rosemary, and pepper.
 Toss to combine.

-4. Spread vegetables evenly into one layer on pan and roast 20-25 minutes.
+- Evenly spread vegetables into 1 layer on baking sheet and roast for 20-25 minutes.

-6. Remove pan from oven, place chicken directly onto pan among vegetables (move some vegetables around to make room for chicken).
-Discard marinade.
-Return pan to oven for 20 minutes (or until chicken reaches an internal temperature of 165 degrees), tossing vegetables and turning chicken over halfway through the roasting process.
+- Return baking sheet to oven for 20 minutes, or until chicken reaches an internal temperature of 165 degrees.
+Toss vegetables and flip chicken halfway through the roasting process.

 - You can substitute fresh vegetables for frozen for a lower cost option.